-animation, Anjali Gauld, Ayumu Watanabe, Beau Bridgland, Benjamin Niedens, Benjamin Niewood, Children of the Sea, Denise Lee, Goro Inagaki, Hiiro Ishibashi, Japan, Karen Strassman, Lynden Prosser, Mana Ashida, Marc Thompson, Michael Sorich, Min Tanaka, movies, reviews, Seishu Uragami, Sumiko Fuji, Toru Watanabe, Wally Wingert, Win Morisaki, Yu Aoi
+animation, anime, Anjali Gauld, Ayumu Watanabe, Beau Bridgland, Benjamin Niedens, Benjamin Niewood, Children of the Sea, Denise Lee, Goro Inagaki, Hiiro Ishibashi, Japan, Karen Strassman, Lynden Prosser, Mana Ashida, Marc Thompson, Michael Sorich, Min Tanaka, movies, reviews, Seishu Uragami, Sumiko Fuji, Toru Watanabe, Wally Wingert, Win Morisaki, Yu Aoi

 September 9, 2020